jonjamz/blaze-forms/README.md

   validationValue: function (el, clean, template) {
     // This is an optional method that lets you hook into the validation event
     // and return a custom value to validate with.

-    // Shown is the ReactiveForms default.
+    // Shown below is the ReactiveForms default.
+Clearly, this won't work in the case
+    // of a multi-select form, but you could get those values and put them in an array.

     // The `clean` argument comes from SimpleSchema, but has been wrapped--
-    // it now takes just a value, not an object, and automatically uses the
+    // it now takes and returns just a value, not an object. console.log('Specifying my own validation value!');
-    // correct field.
-    console.log('specifying my own validation value!');
+    value = $(el).val();
-    return clean(el.value);
+    return clean(value);
   }
 });
 ```